herowinb/live-dl/README.md

  * Audio only mode (Not apply to Twitch)
  * No log mode
  * Use [YTARCHIVE.py](https://github.com/Kethsar/ytarchive) to download Youtube Live Stream.
 If you not change config, Live-dl still use default Youtube-dl
+ * A light WebUI Editor for config files.
+Default user/pass: admin/live-dl.
+You can change it by set ENV `EDITOR_USER` and `EDITOR_PASS` in your docker containor.

 <img src="https://i.imgur.com/kIJUOIs.png">